 Established by Terrence Paris in memory of his father, Geoffrey Paris, in recognition of his public life of three decades as a writer and editor of business publications at the Winnipeg Industrial Development Board and at the Winnipeg Chamber of Commerce, and a private life dedicated to developing his skills as a creative writer.
-This scholarship is awarded to a full-time student who has completed a minimum of 10 units of study and is pursuing a Bachelor of Public Relations Degree or a Certificate in Professional Writing and Rhetoric.
+This scholarship is awarded to a full-time student who has completed a minimum of 10 units of study and is pursuing a Bachelor of Public Relations Degree.